cgabriel5/nodecliac/README.md

 ## Hooks

 As stated in the resources files section some programs are more complicated than others.
 In the case of [yarn](https://yarnpkg.com/en/) its `yarn.acdef` file needed to be modified before parsing to [dynamically add the repos scripts as commands](https://yarnpkg.com/en/docs/cli/run#toc-yarn-run).
 One of the easier solutions for this was to use a pre-parsing hook.
-Basically, before nodecliac does anything it is possible to use a hook script to modify the command's `.acdef` file (in-memory value).
+Basically, before nodecliac does anything it is possible to use a hook script to modify the command's `.acdef` file and CLI input (in-memory) values.

 Available hook scripts:

+- `hooks/prehook.sh`
-- `hooks/acdef.*`: Allows the modification of the in-memory `acdef` contents before starting any parsing.
+  - Allows the modification of the in-memory `acdef` contents before starting any parsing.
-  - Exposes `NODECLIAC_ACDEF` environment variable to use in script.
-- `hooks/input.*`: Allows the modification of the in-memory CLI input string before starting any parsing.
+  - Allows the modification of the in-memory CLI input string before starting any parsing.
-  - Exposes `NODECLIAC_INPUT` environment variable to use in script.

 **Note**: Using a hook script might sound involved/off-putting but it's not.
 A hook script is just a regular shell script.
-The script just has special meaning in the sense that nodecliac will look for it to run it.
+The script just has special meaning in the sense that it can be used to **hook** into nodecliac to change some variables used for later auto-completion processing.

 <details><summary>Expand hook section.</summary>

 #### Making Hook Script

-Making use of a hook script is easy.
-Simply create the following path in the command's resources directory: `~/.nodecliac/registry/COMMAND-NAME/hooks/acdef.*`.
+To use a hook script simply create the file in the command's resource `hooks/` directory: `~/.nodecliac/registry/COMMAND-NAME/hooks`.
 All hook scripts will reside in the `COMMAND-NAME/hooks` sub directory.
-For example, for yarn it would be: `~/.nodecliac/registry/yarn/hooks/acdef.*`.
+For example, creating the `prehook` script for yarn would be: `~/.nodecliac/registry/yarn/hooks/prehook.sh`.

 #### Using Hook Script

-This section will use [yarn's hook scripts](/resources/nodecliac/yarn) as real examples. `acdef.pl` is a Perl script which modifies the `.acdef` contents.
-The script returns the modified `.acdef` contents to nodecliac where it then overwrites the in-memory `acdef` value.
-The same idea goes for `input.pl` script but for the CLI input.
+This section will use [yarn's prehook script](/resources/nodecliac/yarn) as an example. [`/yarn/hooks/prehook.sh`](/resources/nodecliac/yarn) runs custom Perl scripts to modify the `.acdef` and the CLI input.
+Since the prehook script is sourced into the main auto-completion script nothing is echoed back to the main script.
+Instead, the `acdef` and `cline` variables are overwritten, rather.
+These new values will then be used by nodecliac to provide auto-completion.

 **Note**: Perl is used here for quick text processing as doing it in Bash is slow and cumbersome. _However_, use what you _want/need_ to get the job done.
 Hook scripts just _need_ to be executable scripts stored in `~/.nodecliac/registry/COMMAND-NAME/hooks/`.